ariefsolomon/mas-resolution/README.md

 # mas-resolution
-Repository for my missions in the future
+Repository of my missions in the future